- Create an Internal User

 Captive Portal Authentication, in general, requires a few addition considerations.
 The SSID must use the Un-registered role in order to redirect client traffic.
 Be sure create or edit an existing SSID under Configuration > Wireless > SSIDs, and select the Un-registered role.
 While editing the SSID, you can also select the Login Form.
 If this is the only SSID will use this form, then select the form created above.
 You can also choose to "Default from AP Template" which will automatically select the form assigned in the AP Template assigned to the AP to which you will connect.

 To test the configuration, simply connect a client to the SSID, open a web browser, and try to access any web page.
 The client should be redirected to the terms of service page.
-If a certificate warning is present, either continue or add an exception, and from that time forward the client will only be prompted with the acknowledgment/disclaimer screen (for more information on eliminating certificate errors, check out the guide on how to Install and Renew SSL Cert vWLAN Version 2.2.1 and Later).
+If a certificate warning is present, either continue or add an exception, and from that time forward the client will only be prompted with the acknowledgment/disclaimer screen (for more information on eliminating certificate errors, check out the guide on how to Installing and Renewing an SSL Certificate in vWLAN).
 Shown below is the screen created in this example.